roeszler/kapthol/README.md

 - Illustrate the more technical requirements in the site to achieve an easy and intuitive navigation to the primary goals of the stakeholders in the site
 - Convey a sense of the user experience planned for the site as users navigate through

-The feel and function of the site is intended to be light, summary with an air of simple effective service delivery.
+The feel and function of the wireframes was the initial framework inteded to show stakeholders and potential clients early concepts before any coding started.
 ### Browsers
-The kaptain holiday site has been created using google chrome browser in conjunction with the chrome development environment.
+The kaptain holiday site has been created using [GitPod](https://www.gitpod.io/) on a google chrome browser in conjunction with the chrome development environment.

-It has been tested on each of the following popular browsers to check for maintained function and interactivity :
+The site has been tested on each of the following popular browsers to check for maintained function and interactivity :
 - [Google Chrome](https://www.google.com/chrome/)
 - [Microsoft Edge](https://www.microsoft.com/en-us/edge)
 - [Apple Safari](https://www.apple.com/safari/)
 - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
 ## 6. Technology

-The skillsets used in the creation and review of this project are based around a working knowledge of HTML5 and CSS with their associated semantic structures.
+The skillsets used in the creation and review of this project are based around a working knowledge of HTML5 and CSS plus their associated semantic structures.

 The tools and the benefit of using each in the site development are :
 - [GitHub](https://github.com/)